sakshiingale/Basic-landing-page/README.md

-A basic landing page created for a luxurious home designing website. based on following problem statement of an internship task:
+A basic LANDING PAGE created for a luxurious home designing website.

+Based on following problem statement of an internship task:

 A landing page is an ideal web development project for beginners.
 It requires basic knowledge of HTML and CSS.
 Through this project, you'll learn to create columns, divide